Dependent Care FSA Savings Example

 How Employers Benefit

 When an employee contributes to a DCFSA, the employer also saves on FICA taxes.
-The $5,000 contribution means the employer saves 7.65% in FICA taxes—about $382.50 per employee per year.
-For an employer with 50 employees all using a DCFSA at the maximum, that’s roughly $19,125 in annual FICA savings.
-It’s enough incentive for employers to offer the benefit.
+A $7,500 contribution means the employer saves 7.65% in FICA taxes-about $573.75 per employee per year under the new 2026 cap.
+For an employer with 50 employees all using a DCFSA at the maximum, that’s roughly $28,690 in annual FICA savings.
+It’s enough incentive for employers to amend their plan documents and offer the higher cap.

 Reimbursement Process